gleber/proto_ws/README.md

 * Bob Ippolito <bob@mochimedia.com> for Mochi Media, Inc.
 * and other contributors of Misultin

-This library is distributed under BSD license, as was Misultin.
+This library is distributed under BSD license, as is Misultin.